-During the last week, heavy rainfall (values larger than 100mm) was observed in central Guatemala, eastern Honduras, northeastern Nicaragua, and a few localized parts of Panama; and these areas observed above average rainfall.
-As a consequence, localized flash flooding has been reported in Guatemala, as well as El Salvador and Honduras.
-Meanwhile, light rainfall was observed in northern Guatemala, Belize, southern Honduras, western Nicaragua, parts of Costa Rica and Panama (values lower than 25 mm).
-Moreover, northern Guatemala, The Gulf of Fonseca region, and much of Panama show the largest below-normal conditions during the 7 days.
-The 30-day rainfall period shows that northern and southern Guatemala, northern El Salvador, some areas in Honduras, central Nicaragua; and localized areas in Costa Rica and Panama received less than 50 percent of normal rainfall.
-Moreover, in the 90-day seasonal period, the largest rainfall deficits are still observed in northern and southern Guatemala, El Salvador, the border between Nicaragua and Costa Rica, and central/southern Panama, where deficits are larger than 500 mm.
-Meanwhile, warmer than average temperatures (2-4 °C above the mean) were observed in eastern Guatemala, western Honduras, eastern Nicaragua, Costa Rica, and some areas in Panama.
+During the last week, heavy rainfall (75-150mm totals) was observed in west-central Guatemala, western Honduras, El Salvador, and localized parts of Panama.
+Conversely, areas receiving especially light rainfall, less than 10mm, include central Honduras, central Nicaragua, and northwestern Costa Rica.
+Moreover, northern Guatemala, the Gulf of Fonseca region, northeastern Nicaragua, Costa Rica, and much of Panama show the largest deficits during the 7 days (>50mm anomalies).
+The 30-day rainfall period shows that northern and southern Guatemala, northeastern El Salvador, southern Honduras, parts of Nicaragua, and many parts of Costa Rica and Panama received less than 50 percent of normal rainfall.
+Moreover, in the 90-day seasonal period, the largest rainfall deficits are still observed in northern and southern Guatemala, El Salvador, the border between Nicaragua and Costa Rica, and Panama, where deficits are larger than 500 mm.
+Meanwhile, warmer than average temperatures (2-4 °C above the mean) were observed in eastern Guatemala, western/eastern Honduras, northeastern Nicaragua, and some areas of Costa Rica and Panama.

-During the next week, forecasts suggest heavy rainfall (values larger than 50 mm) across western and southern portions of Central America, with the largest values in western Guatemala and Panama.
-However, the forecast suggests below-average rainfall conditions in most of Central America with the largest anomalies in central Guatemala, Honduras, and Nicaragua (more than 30 mm below the mean).
-Furthermore, the maximum temperature anomalies forecast suggests hotter than average temperatures during next week in southern and northern Guatemala, El Salvador, southern Honduras, Nicaragua, and localized parts of Costa Rica and southern Panama.
+During the next week, forecasts suggest the heaviest rainfall (values larger than 50 mm) will occur across southern Guatemala, El Salvador, eastern Nicaragua, western Costa Rica, and southern Panama.
+However, the forecast suggests below-average rainfall conditions in most of Central America with the largest anomalies in central Guatemala, Costa Rica and Panama (more than 50 mm below the mean).
+Furthermore, the maximum temperature anomalies forecast suggests hotter than average temperatures during next week in southern and northern Guatemala, El Salvador, southern Honduras, and Nicaragua.